geodezyx.operational package

 ntransfercmd(cmd, rest=None)

-Initiate a transfer over the data connection.
+Initiate a data transfer over a new connection.

 geodezyx.operational.download_utils.downloader(url, savedir, force=False, check_if_file_already_exists_uncompressed=True)